A Business With a Mission

 Foraging should be affordable.
 The act of foraging itself is free.
 However, the resources you need to start foraging can be quite costly: paying for books, classes, state park passes, trips to foraging locations, etc. Therefore, Four Season Foraging aims to keep events as affordable as possible by offering classes at different price levels.

 Ethical harvesting.
 Four Season Foraging teaches ethical harvesting practices to protect delicate ecosystems.
 This means ensuring that native and naturalized species remain in perpetuity for other animals and future generations to enjoy, and that invasive species are managed and harvested without spreading them.

 Foraging is good for the planet.
 Foraging is a way to acquire healthy foods and effective medicines without emitting tons of greenhouse gases or spraying dangerous pesticides.
 Yes, there are 7.5 billion people on the planet and foraging alone can't feed all of us.
 Nevertheless, in many countries it is an underutilized resource: potential foods and medicines are destroyed as “weeds" or “pests," and land that could hold cultivated edible gardens of native and wild species are instead used for lawns, golf courses, and developments.

 Foraging builds community.
 When people come together to harvest and prepare food, it helps build meaningful relationships.

 Reasonable balance of caution and curiosity.
-Harvesting wild edibles does have its risks.
-However, it's not as scary as some people make it out to be.
+Harvesting wild edibles does have a few risks.
+However, it's far less dangerous than many people make it out to be.
 We advise caution where necessary, but also encourage people to be spontaneous and have fun!